Criteria for Grant

 Who can apply for a grant?

-- We fund PhD work if the project is just beginning or less than halfway through.
+- We fund doctoral thesis work if the project is just beginning or less than halfway through.

-- A postdoc project applicants must have completed their doctoral thesis no more than five years ago.
+- Postdoc project applicants must have completed their doctoral thesis no more than five years ago.

 - The working grant can also be used at a non-Finnish research institute.
 At the Nessling Foundation, the mobility of researchers is a plus.